neilrackett/cordova-plugin-inapppurchase-simulator/README.md

 inAppPurchaseSimulator.enable(products);
 ```

-Alternatively, if you would like to automatically enable the simulator when you're testing in a browser, simulator or emulator:
+Alternatively, if you would like to automatically enable the simulator when you're testing in a browser, simulator or emulator (but not on devices):

 ```javascript
 inAppPurchaseSimulator.autoEnable(); // Accepts same optional "products" parameter as above